Can You Fix a Bad 3D Surface?

 There is no way to know this information by reviewing the metadata of a shot or a session.
 No assumptions can be made regarding quality.
 Hopefully, there is an opportunity to make a surface of the data to check accuracy.
 Yes, there can be issues with the GPS performing the check.
 Where precision is an issue, I do not fully support GPS only information.

-GPS information gets used a lot, and we work with it all the time.
+GPS survey information gets used a lot, and we work with it all the time.
 No need to stop trusting GPS rover data.
 You do need to be aware of the problems you may encounter when counting on it for high precision.
 Fully trusting GPS data for a highway reconstruction will most likely not get a rideability bonus.

 Drone Topo